Generic selectors

 • Care Level: Moderate

 The Asia Minor tortoise is a large and popular subspecies of the Greek tortoise.
-These large tortoises are pretty aggressive toward each other, but very inquisitive around people.
-They will do best in a large outdoor enclosure but they can be kept indoors on a well-constructed ‘tortoise table’.
+These animals can be pretty aggressive toward each other, but they’re inquisitive around people.
+They do best in a large outdoor enclosure but can be kept indoors on a well-constructed tortoise table.

 4. Eastern Hermann’s